Is it Time to Find a New Therapist for Your Teenager? Five Questions to Answer

 Thomas Maye

-Teen Girl with Curly Hair and Colorful Shirt.
+Teen Girl with Curly Hair and a Colorful Shirt

 Mental health counseling is a crucial part of treating mood disorders, so a therapist-client relationship that does not pan out can feel especially crushing.